 The belief at Wetherby is that we must encourage all pupils to develop their personal skills and to become independent learners.
 Each pupil will be supported towards achieving his full potential, academically, socially and emotionally.
-We also have a role in supporting teachers to meet the needs of all of the students within their classes.
+A key part of this is proivding support to subject teachers to meet the needs of all of the students within their classes.

 - Medical record for each pupil.